Highlighter56/Assembly-Assembler/README.md

 # Assembly-Assembler

 This project began as part of my Assembly course, based on the text book C and C++ Under the Hood, Second Edition.
-The assignment is to create an Assembler, based off the assembly compiler we use in class.
+The assignment was to create an Assembler, based off the assembly compiler we use in class.

 ## Overview
 Build upon the shell that has been given to me, and design a program that can take in an assembly file (.a), and translate it to machine code (.e)

-Supported Instructions Goal:
+Supported Instructions:
  - br
  - add
  - ld